April 29, 2020

 To be sure, we’ve stylized our examples of principles and the decisions that might emerge from each.
 In real life, a set of principles would be more specific to circumstances, tuned to the specifics of your mission, values, programs, beneficiaries, and communities.
 Every organization will need to identify the priorities that make sense for them.

-Just about every nonprofit has been focused on finding a safe harbor to weather the COVID-19 economic storm.
-Indeed, many important and challenging decisions have already been made and organizations will face many more in the weeks and months ahead.
-Now is a good time to align on principles for decision making, if you haven’t already.
+A crisis offers an opportunity to align on principles for decision making.
 That’s not to say your principles, once defined, are written in stone.
-They’ll need to evolve as the recovery—and there will be a recovery—unfolds.
-We hope you can use this framework as a guide to develop your own compass in the storm.
+They’ll need to evolve as the crisis passes.
+We hope you can use this framework as a guide to develop your own compass during a storm.

 Creative Commons License logo